This page is about the right to education and how it must be put into place for every child as a fundamental human right.

 ↑How many people are denied the right to education?

-According to the UNESCO Institute for Statistics in July 2016, 263 million children and youth are out of school.
+According to the the most recent figures available from the UNESCO Institute for Statistics in July 2016, 263 million children and youth are out of school.

 This includes 61 million children who should be in primary school, 60 million of lower secondary school age (ages 12 to 14) and 142 million who are aged between 15 and 17.